 Leading a successful contact center operation is no simple undertaking.
 From identifying appropriate strategies and solutions to establishing productive and effective teams, there are many elements that are essential to ensuring smooth and efficient customer-centric service.
 Achieving this requires strategic approaches and deliberate actions to improve the customer experience, enhance employee engagement, and deliver overall client satisfaction.
 Building this culture of excellence requires effective leadership and a commitment from every level of the enterprise.
-Contact centers, or what we refer to as Citizen Engagement Centers, are all unique, so there’s no one-size-fits all approach for success, but there are a few key truisms that drive performance in the contact center ─ and characteristics that successful contact centers share.
+Contact centers, or what we refer to as Citizen Engagement Centers, are all unique, so there are no one-size-fits all approaches for success, but there are a few key truisms that drive performance in the contact center ─ and characteristics that successful contact centers share.

 When the staff succeeds, the program succeeds.

 Contact center agents are invaluable to program operations.
 They are usually the first people that callers encounter when they reach out to a government program, so they are very influential in shaping the overall experience.
 If contact center leaders ensure that agents are empowered and invested, they will invariably deliver a better experience for the caller.
 To achieve this, enhancing employee satisfaction and reducing agent attrition should be core priorities.
 Acknowledge and address agent concerns ─ such as career progression or operational challenges ─ to demonstrate that management is engaged and supportive.
 Not only will this result in improved customer service and help drive toward agent empowerment, but it will ultimately benefit contact center productivity.